Nomadess of a certain age

 Travel, they say, changes a person.
 Having hit the wall at 50 a few years ago, I made several life altering decisions and carried them out in very quick succession without blinking an eye.
 After housing my worldly belongings in a long-term storage facility ‘until further notice’, I quit the day job and boarded a plane – first stop was Morocco.

-Madame Fishflower™ is the name I was christened by a young man I met in a Paris youth hostel while travelling around France in 2016 and subsequently adopted – the name, not the young man.
+Madame Fishflower® is the name I was christened by a young man I met in Paris while travelling around France in 2016 and subsequently adopted – the name, not the young man.
 I was ‘Madame’, presumably because I was 18 years his senior.
 Within 36 hours of meeting, he was professing his undying love for me and insisting that I become his wife before I depart for my next destination.
-All of this after just one Mocktail.
-The young ones move quickly nowadays, it seems.
-Although the offer of marriage was tempting (?) and sincere (???), I declined on this occasion, as I didn’t have any gaps in my touring schedule.
+All of this after just one mocktail (cocktail sans alcool).
+Although the offer of marriage was tempting and sincere, I declined on this occasion, as I didn’t have any gaps in my touristing schedule.
 I still had the rest of Europe to explore, I had committed to a 3 week cat/house-sitting gig in country France and a certain camel was awaiting my arrival in the Sahara.

 In no particular order, this blog is a collection of travel musings, hindsight and a few current ruminations to keep it all ‘in the now’ while I plot and scheme my next move.
 All done with camera in hand (I love my camera).

 © madame fishflower ® 2018